lambdamikel/picoram2090/README.md

 address bus.

-If the Pico detects such a sequence of addresses on the address bus, then this the Microtronic has fetched a 12bit instruction starting at Microtronic memory address `adr4 & 0xFF`.
-Note that three 4bit 2114 SRAM words that make up the 12bit Microtronic word are not at consecutive locations in the 2114 SRAM, but instead utilize set bits 8 and 9 to group the three 4bit words into on 12bit word.
+If the Pico detects such a sequence of addresses on the address bus, then the Microtronic has fetched a 12bit instruction starting at Microtronic memory address `adr4 & 0xFF`.
+Note that three 4bit 2114 SRAM words that make up a 12bit Microtronic op-code / instruction word are these are not at consecutive memory locations in the 2114.
+Instead, set bits 8 and 9 are used to group the three 4bit words into one 12bit word.

-Unfortunately, his mechanism does not work for the address `00`.
-Moreover, there are still "false positives" that are caused by display multiplexing!
-In principle, these are indistinguishable from real SRAM accesses from our external perspective - only the Microtronic firmware knows whether it is addressing the SRAM or multiplexing the display.
+Unfortunately, his mechanism does not work for Microtronic word at Microtronic address `00`.
+Moreover, there are still **false positives** that are caused by display multiplexing!
+In principle, these false positives are indistinguishable from real SRAM accesses from PicoRAM's external perspective - only the Microtronic firmware knows whether it is addressing the SRAM or the keyboard or display.

-To eliminate these false positives, and thus turn this condition into a *sufficient (and necessary) condition* for the current instruction, one more input signal from the TMS1600 is required: as can be seen in the schematics, the TMS1600 GPIO port `R12` is used to address / drive the individual six digits of the 7segment display.
-IF at least ONE of the six digits is being enbled by R12, then this signal can be used to identify display accesses and hence remove these false positives.
+To *eliminate these false positives*, and also turn this necessary condition into a **sufficient condition**, it has to be strengthened by adding one more input signal from the TMS1600 to the mix - the `R12` line.
+As can be seen in the schematics, the TMS1600 GPIO port `R12` is used to trigger / drive the individual digits of the display.
+We can hence eliminate all addresses that also have `R12` active, provided that the display is on, i.e., at least one of the six 7segment digits is shown on the Microtronic's LED display.

-PicoRAM hence requires the `R12 (DISP)` wire to robustly identify the current instruction (executed or on the monitor display).
-Without the extra `DISP` wire for robust operation; without it, it will still serve as SRAM emulator and SD card storage device, but extended op-codes and hardware extensions (sound, speech, text and graphics display, RTC) cannot be used.
+**PicoRAM hence requires the `R12 (DISP)` signal to robustly identify the current instruction that is executed, or on the LED display, by the Microtronic.** Without the extra `DISP` wire for robust operation it will still perfectly function as SRAM emulator and SD card storage device, but extended op-codes and hardware extensions (sound, speech, text and graphics display, RTC) will not function properly, and the op-code OLED display will also not work properly.
+Hence, I strongly recommend to add the extra `DISP` wire to the Microtronic PCB; it's a simple mod.

-Moreover, the display CANNOT be turned off completely while the Microtronic program is running - programs that use the `F02 (DISPOUT)` op-code, and hence run without display output, cannot use extended op-codes.
-Extended op-codes (and hence the hardware extensions) can only be used when the Microtronic 7segment LED display is displaying something.
+*It should be clear by now that extended op-codes will not work reliably for programs that turn off the LED display using the `FO2 (DISP OUT)` op-code.
 Moreover, there can be no extended op-code at address `00`.
-These are not severe restrictions.
+These are not severe restrictions.*

 ### Extended Op-Codes

-Vacuous, extended op-codes are used to access the hardware extensions.
-A vacuous op-code is a Microtronic op-code that does something, but basically boils down to a convoluted no-op.
-These op-codes are being executed by the Microtronic and leave the register contents unchanged; hence, no real Microtronic program is using them.
-PicoRAM monitors the current instruction, detects these special op-codes, and uses them to implement certain side effects.
+**Vacuous, extended op-codes** are used to access the hardware extensions.
+A *vacuous op-code* is a Microtronic op-code that does something, but basically boils down to a convoluted no-op.
+These op-codes are being executed by the Microtronic and leave the register contents unchanged; hence, no real Microtronic program is using them (they would rather use `F01 (NOP)` instead).
+PicoRAM monitors the current instruction, detects these special vacuous op-codes, and put them to work by implementing extra side effects, i.e., to drive the PicoRAM hardware extensions.

 A simple example is the op-code `502`, `ADDI 0 to register 2`, which means "add zero to register 2".
 This is semantically a no-op, a "vacuous" op-code.
-The PicoRAM detects this op-code and implements a special side effect semantics for it: *clear the OLED display.*
+No existing Microtronic program uses it.
+It is hence available to be used for PicoRAM!
+PicoRAM detects this op-code and implements a special side-effect semantics for it: **clear the OLED display.**

-Many extended op-codes require operands though.
-For example, `50D` = `play note` initiates a sound output command.
-The Pico then enters the "sound extension enabled" mode, and is now awaiting additional vacuous op-codes that specify the note number to be played, as well as the octave (in reverse order).
+Many *extended op-codes require operands / arguments though.* For example, the PicoRAM's extended op-code `50D (Play Note)` initiates a sound output command.
+This command requires arguments - the octave, and note number to be played.
+The Pico then enters the "sound extension enabled" mode, and is now awaiting additional vacuous op-codes that specify these arguments.

-To specify these operands / arguments, the vacuous op-codes `0xx`, mnemonic `MOV x->x`, are used: "copy content of register `x` (0 to F) onto inself".
-Depending on the number of nibbles `x` required as operands / arguments to the currently active instruction, one to 8 such nibbles `x` can be specified immediately, i.e., literally, in the code.
-For example, the sequence `50D 011 022` plays note 2 from octave 1.
+To specify these operands / arguments literrally in the machine code ("immediate" style), the vacuous op-codes `0xx`, mnemonic `MOV x->x`, are used: "copy content of register `x` (0 to F) onto inself".
+Depending on the number of nibbles `x` required as operands / arguments, 1 to 8 such nibbles `x` are supplied.
+For example, the op-code sequence `50D 011 022` plays note 2 from octave 1.

-Specifying arguments directly via `0xx` op-codes is fast, but lacks flexbility.
+Specifying arguments directly (literally, immediately in code) via `0xx` op-codes is fast, but lacks flexbility - arguments can then not be computed at runtime!
 Since the Microtronic is a Harvard architecture, it is not possible to modify the program memory with a program.
-Registers have to be used.
+Registers have to be used instead if runtime computed arguments are required.

-In order to specify the value of a register as an operand / argument to an extended op-code, i.e., say we want to play note `x` in register 0, we need a special trick.
-The problem is that PicoRAM does not have any access to the register memory!
-The registers are stored directly on the TMS1600 chip, and *not* in the 2114 SRAM. *So how can PicoRAM get to know the current value of a register?* Answer: by temporarily "banking-in" a register interrogation program that display a certain behavior characteristic for register x having content y.
-This behavior is observed by the Pico, and used to infer its current content indirectly.
+In order to use the value of a *register as an operand / argument to an extended op-code**, e.g., say to *play note number `x` in register 0*, we need a special trick.
+The problem is that PicoRAM does not have access to the register memory, as Microtronic registers are stored on the TMS1600 chip, not in the 2114 SRAM. *So how can PicoRAM get to know the current value of a register?* Answer: *by temporarily "banking-in" a register interrogation program* that shows certain address access-pattern characteristic for register `x` having value `y`.
+The Microtronic's execution of this interrogation program is observed by the the Pico, from which it can then infer the current value `y` of register `x` indirectly (a certain address is reached by the program that gives it away).

-The full technical explanation is complicated.
-But, in a nutshell, the following is happening.
-Suppose we want to supply the (maybe computed) note number to the `play tone`, `50D` op-code from register 0.
-We use the vacuous op-code `3Fx`, `ANDI F x` ("do a logical AND of the immediate value F with the content of register x") to mean "supply the content of register x as argument".
+Here is an example.
+Suppose we want to supply the (maybe computed) note number to the `50D (Play Note)` extended op-code from register
+0. Instead of using `0xx` to supply the nibble immediate and literally as a constant in the code, we are now using the vacuous op-code `3Fx`, `ANDI F x` ("do a logical AND of the immediate value F with the content of register x") to mean *supply the content of register x as argument to the current extended instruction*.

-When the Pico detects `3Fx`, it immediately switches to a temporary memory bank, and then executes a JUMP to address 00 (`C00`).
-From there it then executes a "register interrogation program" - this program performs a binary search to determine the current register value.
-Again, not that the Microtronic simply write the value into program memory.
-It can, however, do a number of compares and conditional branches to determine the value via binary search.
-The Pico is able to observe the addresses that are reached whilst the Microtronic is executing this binary search "register interrogation program", and certain target addresses are reached for certain register values.
-The Pico is hence able to infer the register value of the interrogated register.
-After the register value has been inferred, a jump-back to the instruction after the original `3FX` is materialized in the temporary memory bank, and the original memory bank restablished, so that normal program execution continues.
+When the Pico detects `3Fx`, it now immediately switches to a *temporary memory bank containing the interrogation program*, i.e., materializes this program for the Microtronic, and then presents a JUMP to address `00` (`C00`) to the Microtronic as the next instruction word.
+Hence, the Microtronic has now left user program execution, and starts executing the interrogation program starting at address 00 in the temporary memory bank.
+This interrogation program performs a binary search to determine the current register value.
+The Microtronic cannot simply write the current value of the register into program memory for the Pico to see, due to its Harvard architecture.
+It can, however, do a number of compares and conditional branches to determine the register value via binary search!
+The Pico observes the addresses that are reached during the execution of the banked-in interrogation program, and **characteristic, unique target addresses are reached for specific register values**.
+One such a target address has been reached by the Microtronic executing the interrogation program, the Pico knows the value of the interrogated register.
+It uses this value to supply the next argument to the current extended op-code waiting for it.
+When all arguments have been "collected", the extended op-code is executed by PicoRAM.
+Finally, now that the register value has been inferred, a JUMP instruction after the original `3Fx` is temporarily materialized for the Microtronic by the Pico, and the original user memory bank restored.
+The Microtronic continues execution of the user program with the next instruction after `3Fx` as if nothing had happened.

-From the user program's point of view, this happens trasparently.
-However, it is quite slow - to determine the current value of a register takes almost half a second or so, as a few dozend operations have to be executed (and the Microtronic is a very slow machine).
+From the user program's point of view, this register interrogation process happened trasparently.
+However, it is quite slow - determining the current value of a register takes almost quarter of a second or so, as a few dozend operations have to be executed from the interrogation program (the Microtronic is a very slow machine indeed, clocked the TMS1600 is clocked at 500 kHz, and it should have become clear now that the Microtronic OS / firmware is a very complex program).

-Note that immediate / code-supplied and register-supplied arguments can be combined.
-For example, here is a program that uses register 0 to supply the note number, but specifies the octave directly (immediate) in the code (address, op-code, and explanation):
+Note that immediate / code-supplied and register-supplied arguments can be mixed.
+For example, here is a program that uses register 0 to supply the note number to be player, but specifies the octave number in code:

 ```
 00 F10 # display register 0 on display